neel/neel.github.io/source/_posts/tash.md

     - Announcement
 ---

-I am working on [Tash](https://gitlab.com/neel.basu/tash) (ট্যাঁশ) which is an Open Source C++ library for ArangoDB Database which includes APIs for HTTP based document access and a query builder for AQL (Arango Query Language).
+I am working on [Tash](https://gitlab.com/neel.basu/tash) which is an Open Source C++ library for ArangoDB Database which includes APIs for HTTP based document access and a query builder for AQL (Arango Query Language).
 These are a few example usages.

 ```c++
 std::string name = "Hijibijbij";